The Three Bibles

 The Next Three

-After reading all five of the above books the student will have a very coherent understanding of the principles in play behind biological soil management and maximizing the potential of our crops.
+After reading all six of the above books the student will have a very coherent understanding of the principles in play behind biological soil management and maximizing the potential of our crops.

 A Coherent Picture Through A Set of Stand Alone Chapters